cazala/coin-hive-stratum/README.md

 Now your CoinHive miner would be mining on `nanopool.org` XMR pool, using your monero address.
 This will work for any pool based on the [Stratum Mining Protocol](https://en.bitcoin.it/wiki/Stratum_mining_protocol).
 You can even set up [your own](https://github.com/zone117x/node-stratum-pool).

-You can also use this package programatically:

 # CLI

-You can use `coin-hive-stratum` from the command line:

 ```
 Usage: 'coin-hive-stratum <port>'